-Back in 1952 a 27 year old George Jorgensen described himself as woman trapped in man’s body.
+Back in 1952 a 27 year old George Jorgensen described himself as a woman trapped in a man’s body.
 2 years later, he underwent gender reassignment surgery and it was considered as one of the first cases of transition from male to female gender.

 “I wanted to find my true self”, said George Jorgensen, who changed his name to Christine Jorgensen post surgery.

 In general, we are all in the pursuit of finding who we are.
 And we all aspire to fully resonate with who we are as a person.
 While gender may seem quite insignificant to heterosexuals, it can be quite a challenge for people whose gender does not align with their genitalia.